qpfiffer/Simple-Sparsehash/README.md

   array size.
 Right now it accepts any value, and is slightly slower due to not having any locality of reference, and having to jump to an extra location in memory.
 Maybe two different versions?
+* Be able to delete things from the hashtable